microsoft/immersive-reader-sdk/uwp/README.md

 For sample usage, launch the `ImmersiveReader.sln` file in Visual Studio 2019.
 Ensure that you have the UWP development tooling installed.
 Note that this Immersive Reader.

 Press `F5` to run the sample application.
-Enter your azure information into the sample app and click the `Start immersive reader` button.
+Enter your Azure information into the sample app and click the `Start immersive reader` button.

-## Nuget

-TODO: use the nuspec file to publish this component in Nuget to optimize the developer workflow.